Shubham-Choudhury/Machine-Learning-and-Deep-Learning-Master/README.md

 3. **Multivariable Calculus <a href="https://www.khanacademy.org/math/multivariable-calculus">[Link]</a> :** https://www.khanacademy.org/math/multivariable-calculus

    In machine learning, you need calculus to understand how to optimize a model’s parameters, particularly using gradient-based optimization algorithms like gradient descent.
 This is crucial for training models such as neural networks.

+4. **Statistics and Probability <a href="https://www.khanacademy.org/math/statistics-probability">[Link]</a> :** https://www.khanacademy.org/math/statistics-probability

+   Machine learning models often deal with uncertainty and predictions.
+Concepts like probability distributions, Bayes' theorem, and conditional probability are fundamental in algorithms like Naive Bayes, Bayesian Networks, and in evaluating model uncertainty.

+   Statistics is key in understanding and interpreting data, performing hypothesis testing, and making inferences about a population from sample data.
+Concepts like p-values, confidence intervals, and statistical significance play a big role in model evaluation.